 - Check your social media presence to make sure you’re conveying the right message.
 You want to highlight that you can be flexible and are happy to embrace change.

 - Make sure you go into your job search with the right mental attitude.
-Ways of working have changed massively over the last year, and are unlikely to return to pre-Covid practices.
+Ways of working have changed massively and are unlikely to return to pre-Covid practices.
 You might think that the way you’ve done things in the past is the best way, but most employers won’t want to be told that.
 Show that you’re open minded and ready to take on new ways of thinking and working.